Everything you need to know about visiting Abu Dhabi in July

-- CLYMB Abu Dhabi – an incredible indoor skydiving and rock climbing experience, suitable for kids even as young as 3 years old!
-Super thrilling and high energy but an indoor airconditioned experience!
+- CLYMB Abu Dhabi – incredible indoor skydiving and rock climbing experience, suitable for kids even as young as 3 years old!
+Super thrilling and high-energy but indoor airconditioned experience!

 Before you go… Important things to consider planning a trip to Abu Dhabi

 - Pop into our essential planning information page, it includes everything you need to know about getting around Abu Dhabi, a handy guide on what to pack as well as top tips for first-timers on the dos and don’ts, laws, and customs in the UAE.

 - Find the latest Abu Dhabi COVID-19 Guidance here.

 - Don’t forget to pack your travel insurance!

 - Discover the best places to stay in Abu Dhabi, or bag a bargain on your accommodation here: